fightingentropy/1pass/README.md

 3. Optionally customise `VAULT_BLOB_PREFIX` or `VAULT_BLOB_KEY` if you need a different location for the encrypted vault record.
 4. Redeploy the project.
 On the first launch, initialise the vault through the UI or by calling `POST /api/vault/init`.

-> **Note:** Vault blobs are uploaded with private access.
-Reads require a signed URL issued via the Blob API, keeping ciphertext distribution under your control.
-Continue to protect the blob token and rotate it if you suspect a leak.
+> **Note:** Vercel's blob SDK now requires uploads via tokens to use `public` access.
+The vault contents stay protected because every record is encrypted client-side, but you should still keep the blob token secret and optionally set `VAULT_BLOB_PREFIX` to a long random string to make the blob path hard to guess.

 ## Environment variables